apentecoste/DC-GAN/README.md

 ## Code to present an application of Deep Convolutional Generative Adversarial Networks for a Medium Article

-Article and code are meant for educationnal purposes and provide a hands-on application to someone that wants to discover GANs that has a basic understanding of Convolutionnal Neural Network.
+Article and code were written with an educationnal purposes, to provide a hands-on application to someone that wants to discover GANs and that has a basic understanding of Convolutionnal Neural Network.

 Article: [article](https://www.google.com)